-Additionally, Sara teaches dancers of all levels, in styles such as contemporary, lyrical, jazz, and ballet/pointe.
+Additionally, Sara teaches dancers of all levels in contemporary, lyrical, jazz, and ballet/pointe.
 She is currently on faculty at Jump Dance Center (NY), where she also choreographs for their competition team.
 This season, Sara is thrilled to join the faculty at Front & Center for Performing Arts (NJ) where she will teach and choreograph as well.

 Above all, Sara values the process in everything she does, bringing depth and curiosity to the forefront of her explorations, wherever they may take her.

 All photos on this site are by Justin Patterson.